ePages-de/epages-devportal/beyond-essence/inventory/modal-dialogs.md

 If available, use a brief but descriptive title for modal dialogs.
 Users should clearly understand what happens when interacting with this element.
-Besides this shared characteristic, the copywriting standards of the two modal types differ.

 ### Confirmation dialogs